Cray-HPE/docs-csm/operations/kubernetes/Restore_an_etcd_Cluster_from_a_Backup.md

        cray-bos-etcd-client   ClusterIP   10.28.248.232   <none>        2379/TCP   2m
        ```

-      If the service was not created, then repeat the procedure for a new backup restore.
+      If the `etcd-client` service was not created, then repeat the procedure to restore the cluster again.